Sydney Miramontez

-Sydney Michelle Miramontez (born October 11, 1994) is an American professional soccer player who plays as a defender for Kansas City in the National Women's Soccer League (NWSL).
+Sydney Michelle Miramontez (born October 11, 1994) is an American professional soccer player who plays as a defender.

-She previously played for Utah Royals FC and FC Kansas City in the NWSL, the Western Sydney Wanderers in the Australian W-League, the University of Nebraska, and the GSI Pride of the Women's Premier Soccer League (WPSL).
+She previously played for Utah Royals FC and FC Kansas City in the NWSL, the Western Sydney Wanderers in the Australian W-League, the University of Nebraska–Lincoln, and the GSI Pride of the Women's Premier Soccer League (WPSL).

 Early life

 Miramontez grew up in Lenexa, Kansas and first played youth soccer for Andy Barney and the Kansas City Legends.
 At age 12 Sydney joined the KCFC Heat and played for Gags Pritchard then Blue Valley under FC Kansas City head coach Vlatko Andonovski.
 With the KCFC Heat she won three Kansas State Cup titles.
 Miramontez attended Shawnee Mission West High School, where she scored 52 goals and 52 assists in four years, and still holds the school record for career goals, career assists and single-season assists.

 College career

-Nebraska Cornhuskers, 2013–2016

-Miramontez attended the University of Nebraska where she played for the Cornhuskers from 2013 to 2016.
+Miramontez attended the University of Nebraska–Lincoln where she played for the Cornhuskers from 2013 to 2016.
 She started 48 of 75 appearances and scored six goals and 14 assists.
 As a senior, she led the Cornhuskers in assists and earned second-team All-Big Ten accolades.
 She also achieved third-team NSCAA All-Great Lakes Region and Big Ten All-Tournament Team status.